 - decreased urine output

-It’s important to correct dehydration right away.
-When you lose too much water from the body, the organs, cells, and tissues fail to function as they should.
+It’s important to treat dehydration right away.
+When you lose too much water from your body, your organs, cells, and tissues fail to function as they should.
 This can lead to dangerous complications, including shock.

 During your appointment, your doctor will try to identify the underlying cause of your flank pain.
 Be prepared to answer questions about: